osmond-lab/eeb314/README.md

-# EEB430
+# EEB314

-This repository stores content for the Mathematical Modelling in Ecology and Evolution (originally EEB430, now EEB314, University of Toronto) website.
+This repository stores content for the Mathematical Modelling in Ecology and Evolution course (originally EEB430, now EEB314, at the University of Toronto) website.
 The website was created by @tomouellette -- many thanks!

 ## Building lectures